 Baby Teeth Cavity Facts!

 Important fact #1.
-Formula, breast-milk, and baby food WILL cause cavities.
-Once a tooth is present inside your baby’s mouth, it’s time to start the process of cutting out night time feedings.
-Which also means it’s a great time to begin sleep training.
-Read how to do that here.
+Formula, breast-milk, and baby food will cause cavities.
+Once a tooth is present inside your baby’s mouth, it’s time to start the process of cutting out nighttime feedings.
+This also means it’s a great time to begin sleep training.

 Be sure to brush AFTER baby’s last bottle or nursing session for the day.